LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 For this purpose, the library is divided into individual modules, which are shown in the figure \ref{MRP_library_module_high_level_overview.png}.
 In combination, these represent a typical measurement-analysis-evaluation workflow of data.
-For this purpose, a module system with standardised functional patterns and data types is developed and packed together in a extendable Python library.
+For this purpose, a module system with standardised functional patterns and data types is developed and packed together in an extendable Python library.

 \newpage